MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 ### Bootstrapper

-The bootstrapper is a library that must be included with your non-MSIX-packaged app.
-It provides the bootstrapper API (see [Use the Windows App SDK runtime for non-MSIX-packaged apps](use-windows-app-sdk-run-time.md)), which enables unpackaged apps to perform these important tasks:
+The bootstrapper is a library that must be included with your packaged with external location or unpackaged app.
+It provides the bootstrapper API (see [Use the Windows App SDK runtime for apps packaged with external location or unpackaged](use-windows-app-sdk-run-time.md)), which enables unpackaged apps to perform these important tasks:

 - Initialize the Dynamic Dependency Lifetime Manager (DDLM) for the Windows App SDK framework package.
 - Find and load the Windows App SDK framework package to the app's package graph.